 Must - Haves:

-- Refillable water bottle (Gallon jugs of water available on the bus)
+Refillable water bottle (purified water available throughout the trip)

 We suggest you pack light and comfortably.
 Cuba has no clothing taboos and is typically very casual (and colorful!)